creatvie-introvert/wordweaver/README.md

   - Include shareable results cards for social media and puzzle sharing.

 6. Save and Resume Functionality
-  - Autimocaatically store game state in localStorage to alllow users to return to unfinished puzzle.
+  - Automatically store game state in localStorage to allow users to return to unfinished puzzle.
   - Optionally support multiple saved puzzles in progress with custom save slots.

 ### Stretch Goals